ObolNetwork/charon/docs/architecture.md

 For `DutyAttester` it [fetches AttestationData](https://github.com/ethereum/beacon-APIs/blob/master/validator-flow.md#/ValidatorRequiredApi/produceAttestationData) from the beacon node.

-For `DutyProposer` it fetches a previously aggregated randao_reveal from the `AggSigDB` and then [fetches a BeaconBlock object](https://github.com/ethereum/beacon-APIs/blob/master/validator-flow.md#/Validator/produceBlock) from the beacon node.
+For `DutyProposer` it fetches a previously aggregated randao_reveal from the `GroupSigDB` and then [fetches a BeaconBlock object](https://github.com/ethereum/beacon-APIs/blob/master/validator-flow.md#/Validator/produceBlock) from the beacon node.

 An abstract `UnsignedData` type is defined to represent either `AttestationData` or `BeaconBlock` depending on the `DutyType`.